 Bruce Lee press-on nails.

 Bruce Lee (1940-1973) is considered by many the greatest martial arts star ever immortalized in film, for his performance in such films as Enter the Dragon and Game of Death.
 His first film appearance was as a henchman in the James Garner film Marlowe; he accidentally leapt to his death off a building while trying to kill Garner.
-Lee Press-On Nails, by Lee Pharmaceuticals, are a brand of artificial women’s fingernails.
-They were advertised in heavy rotation on TV during the 1980s.
+Lee Press-On Nails, by Lee Pharmaceuticals, were advertised in heavy rotation on TV during the 1980s.
 While similar products are still available, Lee Press-On Nails, and their maker, Lee Pharmaceuticals, are no more.

 Oh, man, and Designing Women’s on in half an hour!